 Cons

-- Lots of hidden fees
+- A lot of hidden fees

 - Critical business features like call recording and toll-free numbers are add-ons